rugsploit/Scam-Crypto-Smart-Contract-Honeypot-Rug-Pull-Smart-Contract/README.md

 🚀 Unveiling the Smart Contract Magic: Create Your Own Rug Pull Coin!

+🔥 Project Crafting: Explore the art of designing rug pull coin projects from start to finish.
+Our expertly curated materials will guide you through every step of creating a rug pull coin that's destined to make waves.

 Are you ready to dive into the exciting world of blockchain?

 🌐 Have you ever wondered how those thrilling rug pull coins are crafted?
 Look no further, because we've got the ultimate tutorial that will take you on a roller-coaster ride through the creation of your very own rug pull coin smart contract!